The politics of Doom

 That’s 1961.
 That’s where Latveria is, in the Carpathian sector of Yugoslavia proper.
 And that, FIY, is Victor.
 Von.
 Doom.

 Sure, dressed up in a monarchic reversal, and sure, given the only ethnic identity any American ever heard of from the region (gypsy), but these flips are merely details of this very device.
-We have a “bad kind” of government, somewhere in the confusing web of Balkan byways never explained in history classes, run by a dictator, the very bugaboo of U.S. rhetoric (overlooking its friend Franco, just for perspective), contemptuous of the U.S. and NATO, all but stating outright that they’re Nazi successors, and yet fiercely steadfast against the Soviet Union, thus by no stretch of the imagination included in the Great Foe.
+We have a “bad kind” of government, somewhere in the confusing web of Balkan byways never explained in history classes, run by a dictator, the very bugaboo of U.S. rhetoric (overlooking its friend Franco, just for perspective), contemptuous of the U.S. and NATO, yet fiercely steadfast against the Soviet Union, thus by no stretch of the imagination included in the Great Foe.
 It’s the Third Way all over – specifically, not yours, Yankee.

 See, the Cold War wasn’t this Manichean us/them free/slave thing you hear about.
 Every detail you learn changes everything about that kindergarten image, which at the time in the early 60s, was pumped at my older brothers’ generation through every candidate’s speech, every class, every civic organization.
 Only science fiction bucked it, under cover of its tentacles and rayguns and planets, and at that time, only in prose.
 But then comics did the job with a vengeance.
 The pop culture consensus says Marvel’s early power came from the angsty characterizations, and I say bulllll-shit.
 Lee had a talent for finding sore spots in the Kennedy rhetoric (which was the same as Nixon rhetoric, Eisenhower rhetoric, Truman rhetoric) and barely disguising them in gaudy costumes, giving the whole thing weight which he wisely never mentioned outright.